OFER: Occluded Face Expression Reconstruction: Introduction

 3D face reconstruction from a single image is crucial for creating life-like digital avatars and is used in numerous applications such as illumination-invariant recognition~\cite{Zou2007IlluminationInvariant}, medical imaging~\cite{Pan2017Medical3D}, and telepresence~\cite{Lee2023Farfetch}.
 The task is an inherently challenging inverse problem, with difficulties posed by depth ambiguity, variations in lighting, diverse facial expressions, and pose~\cite{diao2024survey}.

-The task becomes even more challenging when images are subjected to \emph{occlusions}, as shown in \cref{fig:teaser}.
-The main difficulty arises from the face being only partially visible, introducing an additional source of ambiguity-- the occluded areas can correspond to an infinite number of valid shapes, making it essentially a \emph{multi-hypothesis reconstruction} problem.
-Occlusions are very common in images captured in uncontrolled environments due to factors such as hair, accessories, medical masks, or even strong profile poses and head rotations, as seen in \cref{fig:aflw2000}.
-Despite its prevalence, face reconstruction under such conditions has seldom been addressed.
+The problem becomes even more challenging when images are subjected to \emph{occlusions}, as shown in \cref{fig:teaser}.
+The main difficulty arises from the face being only partially visible, introducing an additional source of ambiguity: the occluded areas can now correspond to an infinite number of valid shapes, making it a \emph{multi-hypothesis reconstruction} problem.
+Occlusions are very common in images captured in uncontrolled environments due to factors such as hair, accessories, medical masks, or even strong profile poses and head rotations (\eg \cref{fig:aflw2000}).
+Despite its prevalence, reconstruction under such conditions has seldom been addressed.

-3D face reconstruction typically involves recovering the parameters of a statistical 3D facial model, such as the 3D Morphable Model (3DMM)~\cite{Blanz19993dmm}, either via model fitting~\cite{Blanz19993dmm, aldrian2013InverseRO} or regression~\cite{danecek2022emoca, deng2019accurate, feng21deca, tran2018extreme}.
-While these works may handle milder occlusions depending on their training data, their performance deteriorates significantly under more severe occlusions (see~\cref{fig:exp_comparison}).
+3D face reconstruction typically involves recovering the parameters of a statistical 3D facial model, such as the 3D Morphable Model (3DMM)~\cite{Blanz19993dmm}, either via model fitting~\cite{Blanz19993dmm, aldrian2013InverseRO, gecer2019ganfit} or regression~\cite{danecek2022emoca, deng2019accurate, feng21deca, tran2018extreme}.
+While these works may handle milder occlusions depending on their training data, their performance deteriorates significantly under more severe obstructions (see \eg~\cref{fig:exp_comparison}).
 A few methods have been specifically proposed to address the challenge of occluded faces~\cite{egger2016occlusion, egger2018occlusion, li2023robust, dey2022generating}.
-Most offer a unique solution due to their deterministic nature, ignoring the multi-hypothesis nature of the problem.
+Most offer a unique solution due to their deterministic nature, ignoring the multi-hypothesis aspect of the problem~\cite{egger2016occlusion, egger2018occlusion, li2023robust}.
 An exception to this is Diverse3D~\cite{dey2022generating}, which employs Determinantal Point Process (DPP)~\cite{Kulesza2012DeterminantalPP} to sample a diverse set of outputs.
-While DDP is designed to capture the diversity of the data, it fails to adequately represent the underlying distribution, often resulting in unrealistic and exaggerated face reconstructions as shown in \cref{fig:exp_comparison}.
+While DDP is designed to capture the diversity of the data, it fails to adequately represent the underlying distribution of facial geometry, often resulting in unrealistic and exaggerated reconstructions as shown in \cref{fig:exp_comparison}.